avocadoali/social_ai_practical_course/README.md

 - **src:**
   - **data_processing:** Houses scripts/modules for data preprocessing.
-  - **integration_method:** Includes the code for the integration methods
-  - **modeling:** Contains the code for building and training the models.
+  - **modeling:** Contains the code for our linear model
-  - **utils:** Holds utility functions and helper modules such as colums imports and a linear regression module.
+  - **utils:** Holds utility functions and helper modules such as columns imports and a linear regression module.

-## Running the porject
+## Running the project

 Create the python environment (we are using conda for the environment and pip to install the requirement.
 Feel free to use whatever setup works best for you):